patau23/DEAD-react-coursework/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-the server side of the application is located on the following repository: (https://github.com/patau23/django-coursework.git)
+the server side of the application is located on the following repository - [django-coursework](https://github.com/patau23/django-coursework.git)

 ## Available Scripts